SemW95/Splitty/docs/agendas/ta-meeting-6.md

     - Nearly finished all tests for the JPA Repository classes:
         - JPA tests for the EventRepository class (Eva Miesen)
         - JPA tests for the TagRepository class (Xiaoyu Du)
+        - JPA tests for the PaymentRepository class (and PaymentRepository class made aswell) (Eva Miesen)
-    - Tests for the Event and Currency class (Eva Miesen)
+    - Tests for the Event, Currency and Payment class (Eva Miesen)
     - Changed the date storage for the Event and Expense class (Rens Pols):
         - Event class: LocalDate startDate, LocalDate endDate, Instant lastModifiedDateTime
         - Expense class: Instant paymentDateTime